Plan Your Shanghai Trip

 Pedestrians cross the street in front of a traditional chinese building near yu garden, decorated with lanterns and a festive banner featuring a cartoon figure—showing why yu garden is worth visiting. -copyright-moving-jack.
 Com

-6. People watching at the bund in Shanghai
+6. People watching at the Bund in Shanghai

 This might sound boring, but trust me, just sit on the steps by the river and watch the crowds.